JuliaPlots/Plots.jl/RecipesBase/README.md

 build generic visualizations of user-defined data types, without adding bulky dependencies on complex graphics packages.

 This package is as lightweight as possible.
-It **exports one macro**, and defines only a few internal methods.
+It exports two macros, and defines only a few internal methods.
 It has **zero dependencies**.

 However, although it is lightweight, it enables a lot.
 The entirety of the Plots framework becomes available